 One of the dangers with travelling in this part of the world is the lack of regulation within industries such as this.
+Many boats that have been inspected and given permission by port authorities to operate may still break the regulations imposed on them.
 Boats vary widely in safety, comfort, and price.
-A person would be ill advised to book an 180 nautical mile ocean passage through a third party who may have never even seen the boat you are booking let alone stepped aboard.
+A person would be ill advised to book an 180 nautical mile ocean passage without meeting the captain in advance, researching and viewing the boat

 The waters between San Blas and Colombia can be challenging at times.
-Customers chances of having a bad experience are greatly reduced by using the Captain Jack Safety Check-list, inspecting the boat in advance and meeting a captain that we have had good feedback from and know well.
+Customers chances of having a bad experience are greatly reduced by using the Captain Jack Safety Check-list, inspecting the boat in advance and meeting the captain.

 1. Experienced Licensed Captain